Wedding Invitation Text Messages: The New Trend, Here’s Why

 2. Mass text message

 You can also use TextSanity to send mass text messages to your entire wedding guest list.
-There are two different ways that you can upload your wedding guest list into TextSanity: either through a CSV file all at once or manually one at a time.

 3. Text message drip campaigns